webdiscus/pug-loader/README.md

 ]
 ```

-In the sample above uses Webpack alias `UIComponents` instand of relative path `../../lib/components/ui/`.
+In the sample above uses Webpack alias `Components` instand of relative path `../../lib/components/ui/`.

 <a id="usage-in-javascript" name="usage-in-javascript" href="#usage-in-javascript"></a>
 ## Usage in JavaScript